rosllarr/alpine-sway/readme.md

 - Use script to automate each steps

 ## Additional softwares
-btrfs: for mount my eternal_hdd
+btrfs-progs: for mount my eternal_hdd
 doas: openBSD replacement of sudo
 flatpak: for install GUI apps
 git: